paolamgarrido/E2_Grammar/README.md

 To implement this solution, we will utilize an LL(1) parser, a top-down parsing technique commonly employed in computational linguistics.
 The term "LL" signifies "left-to-right, leftmost derivation," denoting the parser's approach of reading input and constructing parse trees.
 It initiates parsing from the leftmost symbol of the input string and progresses towards the right.
 The "(1)" indicates that the parser employs a single token of lookahead when making parsing decisions, streamlining the parsing process and obviating the need for backtracking.
 (GeeksforGeeks, 2023)

-It's essential to highlight that this method entails the use of a parsing table (which we will elaborate on later).
-This table serves to map combinations of non-terminal symbols and lookahead tokens to production rules.

 ## Models

 In the process of implementing a parser for our language, constructing an appropriate grammar serves as the cornerstone of successful parsing.
 To achieve this goal, we will go through three fundamental construction steps meticulously designed to ensure completeness, clarity, and efficiency in parsing sentences.